-Well the announcements are done and dusted now and overall I’d say it’s been an underwhelming conference this year.
+Well, the announcements are done and dusted now and overall I’d say it’s been an underwhelming conference this year.
 I think this was due to a lack of any true surprises as it seems like a lot of stuff got leaked in advance this year where that isn’t always the case.
 I also feel like it’s due to the stuff that was shown that really interests me not likely being out for a good while yet.
-That said there some stand out plus and minus points which I’m going to go into a little just so I can try and apply a little brevity here, obviously this is all merely my opinion and I totally appreciate other people will have differing views.
+That said there some standout plus and minus points which I’m going to go into a little just so I can try to apply a little brevity here, obviously, this is all merely my opinion and I totally appreciate other people will have differing views.

 The minus points first:

 1. EAs conference being extremely lacklustre – Barring Battlefield and Anthem they really didn’t have much big beyond the usual annual sports updates and there was far too much talking.
 This was highlighted for me with the segment for the new mobile Command and Conquer game which went on far too long.

 2. No Dragon Age or Mass Effect – Not unexpected given the focus on Anthem but still a shame given that we know that the new Dragon Age is being worked on and that Mass Effect has been more or less brushed over since the well-publicised struggles with Andromeda.